edubart/nelua-lang/docs/pages/overview.md

 ```

 The automatic referencing and dereferencing mechanism allows the use
-of any unary operator, binary operator, function call, or method call
+of unary operators, binary operators, function calls, or method calls
 by value or by reference, for records or arrays.
 {:.alert.alert-info}